Skip to main content

 Mesopotamia.

-In a letter from Usur-awassu to his lord Yasmah-Addu (Royal Archives of Mari), he mentions the queen's nurse, who arrived with her from Qatna, having raised the queen since childhood and being familiar with her customs (1988CharpinD_LafontB:26-27).
-The Mesopotamian archive of Mari dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).
+In a letter from Usur-awassu to his lord Yasmah-Addu (Royal Archives of Mari), the author mentions the queen's nurse, who arrived with her from Qatna, having raised the Queen since childhood and being familiar with her customs (1988CharpinD_LafontB:26–27).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).

 [iii] Notes to Chapter 24